BeyondMicroControl/AsciiCAD/decisions.md

 Line endings at component boundaries
 Special cases like capacitor symbols (⏊+⏉)

-Decision to Defer: Full line conflict resolution moved to separate tool due to complexity of all edge cases
+Decision to Defer: Full line conflict resolution moved to separate tool due to complexity of all edge cases---

 ## ADR-008: Box Drawing Mode
 ### Date: Mid-development